metal-stack/docs/docs/src/installation/deployment.md

 !!! tip

     For metal-stack it does not matter where your control plane Kubernetes cluster is located.
 You can of course use a cluster managed by a hyperscaler.
-This has the advantage of not having to setup a Kubernetes by yourself and could even become beneficial in terms of fail-safe operation.
+This has the advantage of not having to setup Kubernetes by yourself and could even become beneficial in terms of fail-safe operation.
 The only requirement from metal-stack is that your partitions can establish network connections to the metal control plane.
+If you are interested, you can find a reasoning behind this deployment decision [here](../overview/architecture.md#Target-Deployment-Platforms).

 Let's start off with a fresh folder for your deployment: